stevekm/IGV-snapshot-automator/README.md

 - `-g`: Genome to use, e.g. `hg19`
 - `-ht`: Height of the snapshot, default is 500
 - `-o`: Name of the output directory to save the snapshots in.
+- `-bin`: Path to the IGV jar binary to run
+- `-mem`: Memory to allocate to IGV (MB)
 - `-suffix`: Filename suffix to place before '.png' in the snapshots
+- `-onlysnap`: Skip batchscript creation and only run IGV using the supplied batchscript file
 - `-nf4`: "Name field 4" mode, uses values saved in 4th field of the `regions.bed` file as the output filename of the PNG snapshot.
 Use this when you have pre-made filenames you wish to use for each snapshot.
-- `-onlysnap`: Skip batchscript creation and only run IGV using the supplied batchscript file

 # Example Output